sergio11/bullkeeper_kids_app/README.md

 Introducing the **BullKeeper Kids Android App**, a dynamic and engaging tool tailored for children and adolescents to responsibly manage their recreational time while adhering to parental control rules. 📱👦👧

+## ⚠️ Disclaimer

+**BullKeeper Kids** is a project designed **solely for advanced learning purposes** on the Android platform.
+Its development explores the implementation of **time management and parental control tools**, providing insights into permission handling, device synchronization, and communication in mobile applications.

+This project is **experimental** and is not intended for production use or as a commercial solution.
+Its functionality is not guaranteed outside the scope of testing and learning.

 ## Fun Time Management 🌟

 **BullKeeper Kids** empowers young digital enthusiasts to find the perfect balance between fun and responsibility.
 It's all about creating a safe and enjoyable digital adventure where kids can learn, play, and grow, all while respecting the rules set by their caring guardians. 🎮🕹️